Disclosure: WPrBlogger is reader-supported. We may earn a commission if you purchase through our links at no extra cost to you.

 WP Super Cache Top Features

-- Static Page Caching – WP Super Cache automatically generates static web pages, reducing the need for dynamic processing and improving loading times.
+Static Page Caching – WP Super Cache automatically generates static web pages, reducing dynamic processing and improving load times.

-- GZIP Compression – By enabling GZIP compression, WP Super Cache reduces file sizes and optimizes bandwidth usage, resulting in faster loading times.
+GZIP Compression – Enabling GZIP compression reduces file sizes and optimizes bandwidth usage, resulting in faster loading times.

-- Garbage Collection – WP Super cache deletes old cache storage to free up space, save bandwidth usage, and ensure the cache directory is not filled with stale cached website files.
+Garbage Collection – WP Super Cache deletes old cache files to free up space, reduce bandwidth usage, and keep the cache directory from being filled with stale cached website files.

 WP Super Cache Pros and Cons